raskal33/predinex/scripts/README.md

    - Use the deployer wallet: `0x483fc7FD690dCf2a01318282559C389F385d4428`

 3. **If faucet has insufficient balance:**
-   - Transfer more BITR tokens to faucet contract
+   - Transfer more PRIX tokens to faucet contract
-   - Required: 20,000 BITR per claim
+   - Required: 20,000 PRIX per claim

 4. **If RPC issues:**
    - Check network connectivity